 - 1. Open to all youth between the ages of 7 years and 18 years, as of January 1, current year. - 2.
 Peewee Showmanship is under 7 years old - 3.
-Cattle may be entered in the open show by submitting the corresponding entry and paying entry fees.
+Cattle entered in the junior show will also be entered in the open show in the corresponding class.
 Please see open dairy cattle.
-Cattle can also be entered as a Kansas 4-H entry by checking the corresponding box at entry time along with their junior entry. - 4.
+Cattle can also be noted as a Kansas 4-H entry by checking the corresponding box at entry time along with their junior entry. - 4.
 All entries must be registered and recorded by a recognized breed association in the name of the exhibitor and registration papers, recorded by the breed associations in the name of the junior exhibitor, must be presented at the time of the show.
 Animals registered in the name of a partnership or firm will not be accepted. - 5.
 Exhibitors must have the original registration certificate on each animal available for inspection at the show.
 Electronically stored registration certificates are NOT accepted only the original certificates. - 6.
 A junior exhibitor may exhibit no more than two (2) animals in each class. - 7.
-A limited number of tie outs will be available during the Oklahoma State Fair on a first-come, first-served basis for paid cattle entries. - 8.
-KSF show management retains the right to combine classes based on the number of animals entered for each breed/division. - 9.
-BRED AND OWNED CLASS: Pre-entry required by stated deadlines.
-Exhibitor must be listed as sole breeder and owner on original registration certificate to be eligible.
-Exhibitor and animal must be duly entered and shown in an appropriate individual animal class.
-No entry fee for this class.
+KSF show management retains the right to combine classes based on the number of animals entered for each breed/division.